 Yale SOM wants to see passion, dedication and follow-through.
 They want to assess how you think and how you plan effectively.
 Your commitment should be something that genuinely matters to you.
 Remember, think leader for business AND society here.

 The most successful answers will show how you have delivered against this mission in the past.
 However, the commitment does not have to be focused on volunteer work.
 There are countless ways to make an impact on society.

-500 words is fairly short and this is your main shot to show who you are and why you will fit in on campus.
+Five hundred words is fairly short, and this is your main shot to show who you are and why you will fit in on campus.
 Be focused and be genuine!

 Describe the community that has been most meaningful to you.
 What is the most valuable thing you have gained from being a part of this community and what is the most important thing you have contributed to this community?
 (500 words)

 This essay is a great opportunity for candidates who have a close relationship with a particular community.
 You can think of your physical community or think of community more broadly.